nedbat/coveragepy/doc/source.rst

     isn't a problem, but could cause trouble if a module has side-effects at import time.

+    Exceptions during the early import are suppressed and ignored.

 You can further fine-tune coverage.py's attention with the ``--include`` and ``--omit`` switches (or ``[run] include`` and ``[run] omit`` configuration values). ``--include`` is a list of file name patterns.
 If specified, only